jotpowers/College-Grads/tvr.md

 ## My advice
 Make more money and force yourself to be more disciplined by using the Traditional 401k.
 Fill as many pre-tax buckets as you can.

-## What about IRAs?
-This gets more complicated, because then we start talking about:
-* Backdoor Roth
-* Mega Backdoor Roth

-That's outside the scope of this document, at least for now.

 ## Further reading
 * [Bogleheads - Traditional vs Roth](https://www.bogleheads.org/wiki/Traditional_versus_Roth)